lawrenceevalyn/Olli-game/README.md

 ## Development Log

+### January 18, 2018

+I do think Olli would get a real kick out of seeing what I have (though I'd probably want to take out some of these entries from after the project is dead).
+But it's hard to prioritize it when I feel overwhelmed by everything else.

 ### January 16, 2018

 Do I even need to give this game to Olli, or otherwise "finish" it?
 Gifting it was never *really* the reason I was working on it...